wesbarnett/diffusion-map/README.md

 use [this input](examples/octane/prd.tpr) file with GROMACS and run the simulation.
 Then use `gmx trjconv` to fit the octane's translational and rotational motion, saving only the octane's coordinates.
-Use the output coordinate file (xtc) as the input for this analysis.
+Use the output coordinate file (xtc) as the input for this analysis (by default it will output 10,000 frames, so you may want to reduce this some from the diffusion map analysis, since it is very memory intensive).

 #### Principal component analysis
 ![PCA](examples/octane/pca.png)